international employment law firm alliance L&E Global

 The background check shall not infringe employees’ privacy rights or equal employment rights.
 It is advisable to obtain the job applicant’s consent for employers to conduct background checks.

-For any personal information obtained through background checks, employers shall fulfill the requirements of the PRC Civil Code and PIPL to process such information.
+For any personal information obtained through background checks, employers shall fulfil the requirements of the PRC Civil Code and PIPL to process such information.
 Pursuant to the PRC Civil Code and PIPL, the processing of personal information shall respect the following principles with the aim to be legitimate, just, necessary and not excessive.
 Moreover, employers are required to obtain consent from individuals for collecting personal information.
 In practice, to avoid potential disputes, it is advisable for employers to obtain the job applicant’s consent before implementing the background checks.

 Restrictions on Application/Interview Questions